Author: Will Webster

 Cons: This method requires accurate knowledge about the population’s stratification, and its design and execution can be more intricate than other methods.

 4. Cluster sampling

-With cluster sampling, groups rather than individual units of the target population are selected at random for the test.
+With cluster sampling, groups rather than individual units of the target population are selected at random for the sample.
 These might be pre-existing groups, such as people in certain zip codes or students belonging to an academic year.

 Cluster sampling can be done by selecting the entire cluster, or in the case of two-stage cluster sampling, by randomly selecting the cluster itself, then selecting at random again within the cluster.

 Pros: Cluster sampling is economically beneficial and logistically easier when dealing with vast and geographically dispersed populations.